pnounawo/Coursera_Cap/README.md

 # Coursera_Capstone
-This is the repository for the Capstone project on Applied data science with coursera (build a model to predict car crashe)
+This is the repository for the Capstone project on Applied data science with coursera (Battle of the Neighborhood)